openhealthcare/opal/doc/docs/reference/upgrading.md

 #### v0.17.1 -> v0.18.0

-Changes style sheets in applicatin/plugin objects to apply to all media rather than just screen.
-If for example you are using print views, please test these still render appropriately.
+Style sheets loaded via Opal Applicatin or Plugin objects are now included with the attribute `media="all"` rather than `media="screen".

+This may affect how pages in your application print and require additional print styles.

 #### v0.15.0 -> v0.16.0